 - 1. Document observations with written statements/reports which are shared with the teacher candidate and cooperating teacher. - 2.
 Maintain an ongoing log of actions with the teacher candidate. - 3.
-Keep the Director of the Graduate Program in Education informed of any concerns and/or issues that might be a problem for the teacher candidate via weekly report system. - 4.
+Keep the Assistant Director of Teacher Education informed of any concerns and/or issues that might be a problem for the teacher candidate. - 4.
 Arrange and conduct a mid-term three-way conference for evaluative purposes. - 5.
 Prepare with the cooperating teacher the final evaluation (Messiah University TEP Evaluation Form) and individually the PDE 430.
-Submit these online to the office of the Coordinator of Field Experiences as the basis for the final grade. - 6.
-Recommend the final grade (P/F) to Field Experience Coordinator.
+Submit these online to the Teacher Education Office as the basis for the final grade. - 6.
+Recommend the final grade (P/F) to Assistant Director of TEP.